michael2012z/BitBible/markdown/KJV/files/Job.md

 12. Wilt thou believe him, that he will bring home thy seed, and gather it into thy barn?

-13. Gavest thou the goodly wings unto the peacocks? or wings and feathers unto the ostrich?wings and…: or, the feathers of the stork and ostrich
+13. Gavest thou the goodly wings unto the peacocks? or wings and feathers unto the ostrich?

 14. Which leaveth her eggs in the earth, and warmeth them in dust,